Effective Field Theory for Leptoquarks: Conclusions

 \subsubsection{Acknowledgments}

+We are grateful to Javier Fuentes-Mart\'in for useful discussions.
 M.N.~thanks Gino Isidori, the particle theory group at Zurich University and the Pauli Center for hospitality during a sabbatical stay.
 This research was supported by the Cluster of Excellence {\em Precision Physics, Fundamental Interactions and Structure of Matter\/} (PRISMA${}^+$ -- EXC~2118/1) within the German Excellence Strategy (project ID 39083149).